HazyResearch/deepdive/examples/spouse/README.md

 deepdive do sentences
 ```

-Note that the previous steps- here, loading the articles- will _not_ be re-run unless we specify that they should be, using, e.g.:
+Note that the previous steps—here, loading the articles—will _not_ be re-run unless we specify that they should be, using, e.g.:

 ```bash
 deepdive mark todo articles